 - How can we collaborate to fill critical research gaps?

 Our funders and contributors:

-JLI Board members and other organizations, and Foundation Grants fund the JLI.
-Since its inception, JLI’s activities have been supported by diverse faith-based organizations, Governments, and Foundations including: ADRA Australia, American Jewish World Services, Anglican Alliance, CAFOD, Christian Aid, CMMB, CRS, UK DFID, Episcopal Relief & Development, GHR Foundation, IMA World Health, Islamic Relief, The MacLellan Foundation, Samaritan’s Purse, Tearfund, USAID, the World Bank, and World Vision International.
-McKinsey & Company and other partners contribute pro bono expert advice and support.
+JLI Board members and other organizations, Foundation Grants, and project grants fund the JLI.
+Since its inception, JLI’s activities have been supported by diverse faith-based organizations, UN agencies, Governments, and Foundations.
+These include ACT Alliance, ADRA, American Jewish World Services, Anglican Alliance, CAFOD, Christian Aid, DanChurch Aid, UK DFID, Episcopal Relief & Development, Federal Public Service of Belgium, German BMZ/Deutsche Gesellschaft für Internationale Zusammenarbeit-GIZ, GHR Foundation, IMA World Health, Islamic Relief Worldwide and Islamic Relief USA, Henry Luce Foundation, The MacLellan Foundation, Religions for Peace, Tearfund, UNFPA, UNICEF, USAID, the World Bank, and World Vision International and World Vision US.
+McKinsey & Company and other partners have contributed pro bono expert advice and support.